hirananet/IRCore/projects/ircore/README.md

 - `public sendPrivMSG(serverID: string, nick: string, message: string): void` Send private message to nick
+  This command adds the message to private service messages list.

 - `public sendChannelMSG(serverID: string, channel: string, message: string): void` Send message to channel, is not necessary to add # in channel name.
+  This command adds the message to channel service messages list.

 - `public sendTo(serverID: string, chanOrNick: string, message: string): void` Send message to channel or privmessage, in this case you need to add # in channels